Information technology tools and resources at the UW

 Do you want to start using a different kind of 2FA device?

-If you want to start using your smartphone, tablet, mobile phone, or landline as your 2FA device, and no longer require a hardware token, please enroll in Duo at your earliest convenience.
+If you want to use your smartphone, tablet, mobile phone, or landline as your 2FA device, enroll in Duo at your earliest convenience.
 Device types, sign-in options, and setup instructions are available from the 2FA home page.
 Once you set up a new device to use Duo, you can return your Entrust token to the UW-IT Service Center (see address below).

-Will my Entrust token continue to work while I’m deciding?
+Will my Entrust token continue to work during the migration period?

 What if I no longer use my Entrust token?